msugenius/halo-lab-test/README.md

 ## Installation

-To install the project, you need Docker Engine and free ports 80, 8080, 6379.
+To install the project, you need Docker Engine and free port 80.
 You can find instructions for installing Docker [here](https://docs.docker.com/get-docker/).

 Firstly you need to clone repo.
 ```bash